ebsd/opensearch-logstash-dashboards/README.md

 ## Configure Daskboards

-In `docker-compose.yaml`, set the Kibana host IP.
+In `docker-compose.yaml`, set the Kibana hostname and IP.
 ```
     extra_hosts:
       - "kibana.local:192.168.56.137"